|

-exotica/garage rock movement as well as East L.A.
-"Eastside
+Burbank and The Echo in Los Angeles.
+We fit into the exotica/garage rock movement as well as East L.A.

-legendary "Eastside Sound" of the 1960s and the two singles we
+"Eastside Sound" of the 1960s and the two singles we recorded on

-recorded on GNP Crescendo Records, particularly an instrumental
+GNP Crescendo Records in 1965, particularly an instrumental called "Get

-called "Get Your Baby," we've been mentioned or featured in more
+Your Baby," we've been mentioned or featured in more than a half

-than a half dozen books, included on four compilation CDs, and
+dozen books, included on five compilation CDs and a movie

 as teenagers in the golden age of rock & roll well into the 21st